 We also calculate several derived statistics.
 The average interevent time, the average number of seconds between commits per repository, serves as a crude indicator of how regularly contributions are made.
 We refine this metric as burstiness, a measure of the index of dispersion (or Fano Factor) of commit times in a repository [6].
-The index of dispersion is defined as $\sigma_w^2/\mu_w$ , or the variance over the mean of events over some time window w.
+The index of dispersion is defined as σ_w^2/μ_w , or the variance over the mean of events over some time window w.
 Previous work defines "events" broadly to encompass all GitHub activity, such as commits, issues, and pull requests.
 To consistently compare between platforms, we define "events" more narrowly as "commits per day".
+Note that while interevent time is only defined for repositories with at least two commits, burstiness is defined as 0 for single-commit repositories.